-Shattered was directed by Luis Prieto (Kidnap, Pusher), written by David Loughery (Fatale, Obsessed), and stars Cameron Monaghan (Shameless, Anthem of a Teenage Prophet), Lilly Krug (Every Breath You Take, Zero Contact), John Malkovich (White Elephant, Ripley’s Game), Ash Santos (We All Fall Down, Night Teeth), Sasha Luss (Anna, Valerian and the City of a Thousand Planets), and Frank Grillo (Jiu Jitsu, A Day to Die).
+Shattered was directed by Luis Prieto (Kidnap, Pusher), written by David Loughery (Fatale, Obsessed), and stars Cameron Monaghan (Paradise Highway, Anthem of a Teenage Prophet), Lilly Krug (Every Breath You Take, Zero Contact), John Malkovich (White Elephant, Ripley’s Game), Ash Santos (We All Fall Down, Night Teeth), Sasha Luss (Anna, Valerian and the City of a Thousand Planets), and Frank Grillo (Jiu Jitsu, A Day to Die).
 It follows a man as he fights his crazed seductress for survival.

 The Plot: Booming in the late 1980s to the mid-1990s, “x-from-hell” movies fell off in terms of audience interest thanks to the stagnation of original ideas and decreasing quality in execution.
 Shattered tries to capitalize on a dormant sub-genre but doesn’t bring anything new to the table with it.